 Civil War veterans sat in the balcony in theatre seats you can still sit in.
 The young men sitting beside them would soon be called to World War I and the women with them could not vote.

-We will soon celebrate our 100th year of entertaining audience.
 Movies have changed, technology has changed, even the audience has changed, but the Lincoln Theatre remains.

 In 1982 the wrecking ball had been called to clear the lot at 156 Lincoln Way E. History changed when the Lions Club of Massillon sent the wrecking ball away and began a total restoration of a Massillon Landmark.